maysoshi/Walking-Agent/README.md

 1. Run `dock.sh` to enter the Docker container for the project
 2. Run `make hellobox2d` to generate the `hellobox2d` executable
 3. Run the `hellobox2d` executable

+## Collaborators
+- Elie Eshoa
+- Omar Abdel Haq
+- Ricky Williams

+## Acknowledgements
+This project was completed as part of Computer Science 205 at Harvard University.